 If you’ve ever experienced a trance-like state, whether it was at a concert or listening to a good story, you may have been effectively hypnotized for a few brief moments.
 Some psychotherapists actively employ hypnosis as a tool to guide patients into a deep state of relaxation, which can make them open to suggestions that bring them closer to their therapy goals.

-Hypnosis is rather misunderstood, conjuring images of swaying pocket watches and clucking chickens.
+Hypnosis is rather misunderstood, generally conjuring images of swaying pocket watches and people acting like clucking chickens.
 However, although controversial, genuine hypnotherapy is no cheap parlor trick, with studies showing that it can be an effective method for coping with stress and anxiety in some patients.

 Myth versus the reality of hypnosis